 GTA 6 Easter Eggs: Every Secret Hidden in the Trailers

-Rockstar Never Places Anything by Accident.
-Ever.
+Rockstar Never Places Anything by Accident

 Trailer 1: Nods to Vice City (2002)